 Steal creates the need for undo: if an uncommitted change reaches disk, the database must be able to remove it.
 For every change a transaction makes to a page, the system writes a log record describing exactly what was on the page before the modification.
 This is enough information to reverse the change later.

-If the transaction aborts, the database walks its undo records backward and applies them in reverse order.
-Each undo step restores part of the database to the state it had before the transaction made its change.
+If the transaction aborts, the database applies its undo records in reverse order.
+Each step restores part of the database to the state it had before the transaction made its change.
 The same idea applies after a crash.
 Any transaction that was still in progress at the time of the crash is treated as aborted.
 Some of its changes may already have reached the data files because the system uses steal.
 Recovery uses the undo log to remove those changes.

 Restoring durability: redo logging